datanav/docs/configuration.rst

      - What kind of authentication protocol to use.
 Note that authentication is opt-in only and the default is no authentication.
 Allowed values is either "basic", "digest", "ntlm" or "jwt".
 Note that ``username``, ``password`` or ``jwt_token`` might be also required depending on the authentication scheme selected.
      -
      -

+   * - ``oauth2``
+     - Dict<String,String>
+     - A optional set of properties that specifies support for automatic fetching of JWT access tokens from a oauth2 enabled provider.
+The profile supported is "client credentials", which means you will need a ``client_id`` and ``client_secret`` from your oauth2 provider.
+Additionally, you must provide a ``token_url`` URL to a service which generates JWT access tokens.
+Optionally you can define a list of scopes (in ``scope``) for your client.
+Note that this option cannot be combined with ``JWT`` authentication or the ``jwt_token`` property.
+Also note that the oauth2 specification mandates TLS secured transport for both the token endpoint and the target defined in ``url_pattern``.
+     -
+     -